stephenvsmith/LocalFCI/tests/testthat/_snaps/rules.md

     Path 3: 4 6 2 1
     Counter: 3 | Number of paths: 4
     mpath: 4 6 2 1
+    Current Path = <4 6 2 1> does not complete uncovered p.d. path.
     Potential New Value in Path: 0
     Size of old path list: 4
     Size of new path list: 5